 Student pairs give engaging presentations of several minutes, using a minimum of six PowerPoint slides.
 The teams of two choose topics that entertain and inform under the umbrella subject of "money."
+Deliverables:

-- Be prepared to present your Money PowerPoint presentation in the live session. - Submit the Tech Addiction writing assignment 48 hours prior to the live session.
+• Be prepared to present your Money PowerPoint presentation in the live session.